Approvals and pool fence safety - residential projects

 1. Why does logging the owner’s contact details matter?

-Builders provide the certifier owner’s details within 10 days of engaging – as per act changes around obligations for builders and certifiers.
-Check out HIA’s summary for builders here.
+Builders provide the certifier owner’s details within 10 days of engaging – as per the Building Act which outlines obligations for builders and certifiers. - more from HIA here.
 Building Approvals and Advice have a quick online form to speed project engagement for pool builders, streamline communication and ensure mandatory requirements are met.
 Download info here.

 2. What’s required when infrastructure/ services are on site?